betheden/hebrew-grammar/content/preposition.rst

 Summary
 -------

-A preposition introduces a phrase that describes another word/concept within a sentence, usually a noun or a verb.
-However, like adverbs and particles, sometimes a prepositional phrase can describe the sentence as a whole.
+A preposition introduces a phrase that describes another word/concept within a sentence, usually a :ref:`noun<noun>` or a :ref:`verb<verb>`.
+However, like :ref:`adverbs<adverb>` and :ref:`particles<particle>`, sometimes a prepositional phrase can describe the sentence as a whole.
 In Biblical Hebrew, prepositions can also be used with an infinitive construct verb to show its relationship to the main verb of a sentence.

 Article
 -------